eddbase/db-imputation/README.md

 ### Multiple tables
 Contains the imputation experiments over a normalized relation.
 It requires a normalized dataset with missing values inside the fact table.
 Then, import the tables inside the Postgres and run the SQL code located under *multiple tables/factorized\_\<dataset>*

+### Quality

+`experiments/quality/` contains the Python code to train and measure the imputation quality of other imputation methods.
+It contains NULLS, PATTERNS, and DATASET which should be set as the fractions of missing values, the missingness patterns to generate and the datasets (denormalized) used.

+### Script

+* `systemds_script.sh` runs SystemDS imputation for a specific dataset, generating imputations for every missingness ratio.
+Datasets with nulls need to be already generated.
+* `postgres_script.sh` runs the three techniques to impute data with postgres generating imputations for every missingness ratio.
+Datasets with nulls need to be already generated.
+* `madlib_script.sh` runs SystemDS imputation for a specific dataset, generating imputations for every missingness ratio.
+Datasets with nulls need to be already generated